French press – instructions for beginners and professionals

 Step 2 Grind coffee

 For the French press, the coffee should be coarsely ground, about as coarse as semolina or sea salt.
 One liter of coffee contains 60g of coffee.
 The recipe can be adapted depending on the filling quantity.
+Ideal for this: the matching hand grinder from Bialetti , with which you can adjust the grind perfectly to the French press.

 Step 3 Infusion